-Dayton State Park consists of 160 acres with typical Great Basin desert topography.
-Cotton wood, desert sage, rabbitbrush and willows are prominent.
+Dayton State Park consists of 160 acres with typical Great Basin desert topography, such as cotton wood, desert sage, rabbitbrush and willows are prominent.
 The lower park borders the Carson River.
 The upper park includes the remains of old Highway 50 and the Rock Mill site and looks out over Dayton valley at the foot of the Virginia mountain range.
-Cottontails and ground squirrels are plentiful.
-An observant visitor will see a hawk, coyote, fox, mule deer or porcupine.
+Cottontails and ground squirrels are plentiful, while an observant visitor may see a hawk, coyote, fox, mule deer or porcupine.
 Dayton summer temperatures range from 80-100 degrees F with lows around 40-50 degrees F. The park is 12 miles east of Carson City on U.S. 50.

 |FACILITIES & AMENITIES

 P.O Box 1478 Dayton, Nevada 89403

 Before the Discovery of Silver